All Episodes

 Tighten up.

-Um we didn't do a rehearsal, folks.
+We didn't do a rehearsal, folks.

-It's got like takes every episode and breaks it down.
+It's got like, takes every episode and breaks it down.

-So you can use grooming his classic grooming behavior.
+So you can use classic grooming behavior.

 What is happiness?

-He's always giving him Christmas gifts, even though they're not related.
+He's always giving him Christianity.

-Here's an invisibility quote.
+Here's an invisibility quoke.

 We could hide in this, Harry.

-You know, what is I mean, yes.
+You know, what is, I mean, yes.

 Yeah.

-Don Draper, you were saying yeah, well, there's there's Uts.
+Don Draper, you were saying?

 Yeah.

-Did not connect, yes.
+Did not connect.

-Peggy also.
+Peggy Olson.

 What about Peggy Olsen?

-I was also at the center.
+Olson is at the center.

-Did you did you watch or read Handmaid's Tale?
+Did you watch or read Handmaid's Tale?

 I did not, and I did not.

-I've heard, you know, my wife watched, I think the first two episodes.
+I've heard, you know, my wife watched, I think, the first two episodes.

-I was really reluctant to watch it because I thought it was gonna be feminized stuff, and they did a good enough job that I was able to get past that.
+And they did a good enough job that I was able to get past that.

-I don't watch shows or movies generally speaking anymore because it just I can't see myself supporting people who who hate me, you know, who actively work against me, you know, to not only spread a message, but to who take their money, money that I give them is then given to causes that I oppose, you know.
+I don't watch shows or movies, generally speaking, anymore because it's just, I can't see myself supporting people who hate me, you know, who actively work against me, you know, to not only spread a message, but to who take their money.

-My wife and daughter, they still order Chipotle, and I won't, you know.
+My wife and daughter, they still order Chipotle and I won't, you know.

 Not a lot.

-I have one friend in cybersecurity and I have one friend who's in part of the intelligence community.
+I have one friend in cybersecurity and I have one friend who's part of the intelligence community.

-And it's 50% of your friends, right?
+And it's 50% of your friends.

-I would if I read it, I would know which was right.
+If I read it, I would know which was right.

-Um it seems to me that in the instance of security and privacy, if you have even one vulnerability, then the whole effort is moot, right?
+It seems to me that in the instance of security and privacy, if you have even one vulnerability, then the whole effort is moot, right?

 So if you can't have airtight privacy and security measures for like what you do on the internet or whatever, then you might as well not have any, right?

-Yeah and I could I could boycott Amazon or I could boycott China but man that would be a that would be a an effort that all I ask people to do is this.
+I could boycott Amazon or I could boycott China, but man, that would be an effort.

-That doesn't mean we have to be against you know again boycott absolutists here.
+That doesn't mean we have to be against, you know, again, boycott absolutists here.

 It means that we need to go beyond what's convenient.